simples707data/simples/fproject/readme.md

 ## Process

-1. Importing and joining json files into one dataframe in Python came in daily json files)
+1. Importing and joining json files into one dataframe in Python (the raw data came in daily json files).
 2. Cleaning and Wrangling the data.
 3. Processing in the DataFrame for attributable ‘scores’ and characteristics per post.
-4. Combining all text into one TextBlob in order to run TextBlob functions such as n-gram and noun-phrase extraction
+4. Combining all text into one TextBlob in order to run TextBlob functions such as n-gram and noun-phrase extraction.
-5. Returning two csv files
+5. Returning two csv files.
 6. Realising insights visually in Tableau.

 ## Basic stats about the Slack Conversation